Lake Area Foundation Bylaws

 NAME AND PURPOSE

 Section 1.
 Name: The name of the organization shall be Lake Area Foundation, Inc. (the “Foundation”).
-It shall be a nonprofit organization incorporated under the laws of the State of Kentucky as a component unit of Lake Cumberland Area Development District (LCADD) to be administered and staffed by LCADD.
+It shall be a nonprofit organization incorporated under the laws of the State of Kentucky.

 Section 2.
 Purpose: Lake Area Foundation, Inc. is a community foundation organized exclusively for charitable and educational purposes.
 The mission of the organization is to encourage philanthropic giving by providing an accessible means for contributions to be made to permanent endowments that benefit charitable concerns related to community and economic development, education, health and human services, the arts, public recreation and civic beautification.
 Grants shall be made for the purpose of improving the quality of life in our communities and leaving a legacy for upcoming generations to build upon.
-The service area shall include Adair, Casey, Clinton, Cumberland, Green, McCreary, Pulaski, Russell, Taylor and Wayne counties in Kentucky, and other geographic areas of the state recommended for inclusion by the Foundation Board of Directors and accepted by the Lake Cumberland Area Development District Board of Directors..
+The service area shall include Adair, Casey, Clinton, Cumberland, Green, McCreary, Pulaski, Russell, Taylor and Wayne counties in Kentucky, and other geographic areas of the state recommended for inclusion by the Foundation Board of Directors.

 Section 1.
-Eligibility for membership: The initial general membership of the Foundation shall consist of five (5) member advisory committees from each of the ten (10) counties in the Lake Cumberland region along with all members of the Board of Directors.
-After the initial organization, general membership shall include all of the above stated as well as all current and fomer Foundation Board of Directors members currently residing in the ten county Lake Cumberland region in Kentucky.
+Eligibility for membership: The initial general membership of the Foundation shall consist of a minimum of five (5) but no more than ten (10) member advisory committees from each of the ten (10) counties in the Lake Cumberland region along with all members of the Board of Directors.
+After the initial organization, general membership shall include all of the above stated as well as all current and former Foundation Board of Directors members currently residing in the ten county service area in Kentucky.
 Former members residing outside the area are considered ex officio members without voting privileges and are not considered members in determining a quorum for any meeting.
 Membership shall be subject to the new member agreeing to be bound by the rules and bylaws of the Foundation.

 Section 2.
-Membership Record: The Foundation, thru LCADD staff assigned to the foundation, shall keep a membership record containing the name and address of each member.
+Membership Record: The Foundation shall keep a membership record containing the name and address of each member.
 Members shall serve without compensation except for reasonable expenses incurred for the foundation.

 Section 3.
 Powers and Duties: The general membership of the foundation shall: